Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 • Gastrointestinal discomfort – if ingested, Ficus can cause gastrointestinal discomfort as your cat’s stomach tries to mitigate the damage caused by Ficus.

-• AnorexiaEating Ficus that causes distress to your cat can stop it from wanting to eat food for a prolonged period.
+• AnorexiaEating Ficus that causes distress to your cat can stop it from wanting to eat for a prolonged period.
 This can cause it to lose weight and become anorexic.

 Whilst most cats will get a mild side effect from eating Ficus, it is still important that you call up your vet as soon as possible if you think this is the case.